muratkeremozcan/cctdd/ch16-Heroes-part3-useEffect-http/Heroes-part3-useEffect-http.md

 })
 ```

-We also have to update the unit test `src/App.test.tsx` that which mirrors `App.tsx`.
+We also have to update the RTL unit test `src/App.test.tsx` which mirrors `App.cy.tsx`.
 Note that running the unit test it does not fail but the error will be a merge blocker.
 We only know what the problem is because either we have seen this before, or because we saw the network call happen on component mount in the component test runner using the real browser. **Component testing with Cypress, using the real browser, can help diagnose issues in the app that may be harder to do so using Jest / RTL.**

 ![HeroesPart3-RTL-fail](../img/HeroesPart3-RTL-fail.png)